-2) If you Distribute the Contribution you received, you must provide copies of the Contribution’s source code under this License;
+2) If you Distribute the Contribution you received, you must provide a copy of the Contribution’s source code under this License;

-If you Distribute your Derivative Work, you have to:
+If you Distribute your Derivative Works, you must:

-(i) accompanying the Derivative work, provide recipients with Corresponding Source Code of your Derivative Work under this License.
-If you provide the Corresponding Source Code through a download link, you should place such link address prominently in the Derivative Work or its accompanying documents, and be valid no less than three years from your Distribution of the particular Derivative Work, and ensure that the recipients can acquire the Corresponding Source Code through the link; or,
+(i) accompanying the Derivative works, provide recipients with Corresponding Source Code of your Derivative Works under this License.
+If you provide the Corresponding Source Code through a download link, you should place such download link address prominently in the Derivative Works or its accompanying documents, and such download link address is valid no less than three years from the date you Distribute the particular Derivative Works.
+You should ensure that the recipients can acquire the Corresponding Source Code; or,

-(ii) accompanying the Derivative Work, provide recipients with a written offer indicating your willingness to provide the Corresponding Source Code of the Derivative Work licensed under this License.
-Such written offer shall be placed prominently in the Derivative Work or its accompanying documents.
-Without reasonable excuse, the recipient shall be able to acquire the Corresponding Source code of the Derivative work for no more than three months from your receipt of a valid request, and be valid no less than three years from your Distribution of the particular Derivative Work.
+(ii) accompanying the Derivative Works, provide recipients with a written offer indicating your willingness to provide the Corresponding Source Code of the Derivative Works you Distribute under this License.
+Such written offer shall be placed prominently in the Derivative Works or its accompanying documents.
+You should ensure that the recipient shall be able to acquire the Corresponding Source code of the Derivative works no more than three months from your receipt of a request, and the written offer shall be valid no less than three years from the date you Distribute the particular Derivative Works.

 5. Breach and Termination

-If you breach this License, any Contributor has the right to notify you in writing to terminate its license granted to you under this License.
+If you violate this License, any Contributor has the right to notify you in writing to terminate its license granted to you under this License.
 The license granted to you by such Contributor terminates upon your receipt of such notice of termination.
 Notwithstanding the foregoing, your license will not be terminated even if you receive a notice of termination from Contributor, provided that:

-1) you have cured all the breaches prior to receiving such notice of termination; or,
+1) you have ceased all violations prior to receiving such notice of termination; or,

-2) it’s your first time to receive a notice of termination from such Contributor pursuant to this License, and you have cured all the breaches within 30 days of receipt of such notice.
+2) it’s your first time to receive a notice of termination from such Contributor pursuant to this License, and you have ceased all violations within 30 days of receipt of such notice.

 Termination of your license under this License shall not affect the downstream recipient's rights under this License, provided that the downstream recipient complies with this License.